UPD-DCS-CS11-241/mp1-arciga-pagaduan-files/README.md

  3. In your WSL terminal, type **`sudo apt update`** followed by **`sudo apt install python3.12`** to install Python in your WSL system.
 To verify if you already installed Python, type **`python3 --version`** in your terminal.
 It should show you something like **`Python 3.12.7`** in your screen - this means you have Python in version 3.12.7.

- 4. Also, type **`pip install pygame`** to install PyGame.
+ 4. Also, if you are interested in testing the program, type **`pip install pygame`** to install PyGame.
 This is the third-party library that is utilized for the game program.

  5. Lastly, type **`pip install pytest`** to install PyTest.
 This is also a third-party library used for testing the functionality of the game program.